 The "custom tagger", which we'll interact with today, allows you to build any tagging standard to meet your organizational needs.

 Scalr has many native integrations out of the box, but we have added flexibility by providing custom hooks to integrate with any tool in the cloud ecosystem, which is exactly what we'll do with Yor.
-To do this we are going to leverage a couple of Scalr features:
+To do this we are going to use a couple of Scalr features:

 Custom hooks - This allows you to inject any command or script during the following Terraform phases: